dontpanic92/dp-redo/README.md

 # dp-redo

-A python variant of the idea of [redo](http://cr.yp.to/redo.html) build system, with which You Can (Not) Redo.
+A python variant of the [redo](http://cr.yp.to/redo.html) build system, with which You Can (Not) Redo.

 ## Example